Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Communicates with Dina;

-What can you say about him? (master, clever, cunning, resourceful; business man).
+What can you say about him? (master, smart, cunning, resourceful; man of action).

 Kostylin:

-Confirm what was said about the heroes with text.
+Confirm what is said about the heroes with text.

 Tell us about it.